 - Content doesn’t automatically reformat if you switch to a different theme.

-Why is BigCommerce better than WooCommerce?
+What features does BigCommerce have better than WooCommerce?

 While WooCommerce heavily relies on extensions which can cost a lot of money.
 BigCommerce, on the other hand, significantly surpasses WooCommerce in terms of built-in features.

 For example, BigCommerce allows you to send unique messages and offers to targeted types of customers.
-It also has abandoned cart saver feature by default and a built-in powerful inventory management system.
+It also has an abandoned cart saver feature by default and a built-in powerful inventory management system.